Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Both interpreters will be provided the video platform link you include in the Interpreter Request Form for Medical Providers using Apple Health.
 The sign language contractor will help coordinate this.
 If you have questions or need assistance, you must contact the sign language contractor.

-- Deaf Choice Qualified Sign Language Interpreter Request form
+What is the Deaf Choice Qualified Sign Language Interpreter Request form?

 - Submitting a sign language claim in ProviderOne: Overview of how to submit claims and create claim templates in ProviderOne

 - Quick reference desk aid for creating a claim template in ProviderOne